TeliaSoneraNorge/divx-terraform-modules/bastion/README.md

 ## Bastion

-Template for provisioning bastion via an autoscaling group, and adds authorized keys at launch.
-Ingress is limited to the specified CIDR blocks.
+Template for provisioning an auto-scaling bastion instance with static IP.
+Authorized keys are added at launch, and ingress is limited to the specified CIDR blocks.

 - Login: `ssh forward@<bastion-ip>`